Art and Culture Holidays in Italy

 ‘Italia!
 Oh Italia!
 Thou who hast the fatal gift of beauty’ wrote Lord Byron on his Grand Tour in the 19th century.
 While it certainly wouldn’t be advisable to swim in Byron’s wake in Venice’s Grand Canal today, Italy is one of the world’s most loved treasure-troves of art and culture — and now Italian art is accessible to everyone.

 From thigh to toe of this boot-shaped, fabled land, there are treasures galore.
-According to UNESCO, two thirds of the world’s historical artistic heritage is in Italy and it has more World Heritage sites than any other country: forty-three at the last count and rising.
+According to UNESCO, two thirds of the world’s historical artistic heritage is in Italy.
+It has more World Heritage sites than any other country: fifty-three at the last count and rising.
 Italian art is part of our worldwide heritage.

 Rome is still the number one city and il modello Romano is the role model for all others.
 Everyone finds their own version of the dolce vita here in the monumental ruins, fountain-splashed piazzas, fabulous art and roads all leading to the past.
 And, its appeal remains eternal with a most recent all-time record of 20 million tourists in the year.